From Signed Networks to Group Graphs: Introduction

 An important goal of this paper is to show how the results for a diffusion process on a balanced signed network of \citep{TL24} and for a balanced network with diffusing complex phases on the nodes \citep{TL24a} can be generalised to any internal space defined on the nodes when there is a symmetry in the bilateral interactions in this internal space.

 Another aim of this paper is to connect the properties of group graphs outlined here to previous work.
-The closest in style to the approach used here is that of \citet{HLZ82} who define the same structure and use the same name.
-The motivation there comes from theories of social balance as encoded as signed networks of \citep{H53,CH56,HNC65}.
+The closest in style to the approach used here is that of \citet{HLZ82} who defined the same structure and used the same name.
+The motivation there comes from theories of social balance as encoded as signed networks \citep{H53,CH56,HNC65}.
 However, \citet{HLZ82} appears to have had little impact (at the time of writing it had only three citations on both ``\href{https://app.dimensions.ai/details/publication/pub.1009664995}{Dimensions}'' and ``\href{https://www.scopus.com/record/display.uri?eid=2-s2.0-0020175823}{Scopus}'') and was only found by this author after the first version of this paper was posted.
-The oldest work on group graphs \citep{G74} sees them as a generalisation of Kirchoff's laws for electrical circuits with constant voltage and current flows, and there the group graph construction is known as a \tsedef{voltage graph}.
+The oldest work on group graphs \citep{G74} sees them as a generalisation of Kirchoff's laws for electrical circuits with constant voltage and current flows, and there the group graph construction is known as a \tsedef{voltage graph}\footnote{For informal summaries see the \href{https://en.wikipedia.org/wiki/Voltage_graph}{voltage graph article on Wikipedia} and the \href{https://mathworld.wolfram.com/VoltageGraph.html}{voltage graph article on Mathworld}.}.
 Work on voltage graphs forms part of topological graph theory and the goals of that field may explain why this previous work has not reached texts focussing on social network analysis, such as \citet{WF94}, network science books, such as \citet{C21}, or recent work generalising signed networks \citep{TL24,TL24a,BP24,TKSL24}.
-The voltage graph approach also produced another branch, and another name, \tsedef{gain graphs} \citep{Z89} typically applied to biased graph theory and matroid theory.
+The voltage graph approach also produced another branch, and another name, \tsedef{gain graphs}\footnote{For an informal summary see the \href{https://en.wikipedia.org/wiki/Gain_graph}{Wikipedia article on gain graphs} or \href{https://people.math.binghamton.edu/zaslav/Bsg/index.html}{The Home Page of Signed, Gain, and Biased Graphs by Thomas Zaslavsky}.} \citep{Z89} typically applied to biased graph theory and matroid theory.
 Again, this gain graph viewpoint neither connected with the older social network analysis approach of \citet{HLZ82} and neither has it been connected to recent work on signed networks so links to related results in other areas will be made at appropriate points in this paper.
+In a similar way, the \tsedef{group labelling} of a graph due to \citet{ES79} is another language and viewpoint for the same concepts but here framed in terms of abstract mathematics.
+While this does not seem to have had much impact (two citations on ``\href{https://app.dimensions.ai/details/publication/pub.1024713995}{Dimensions}'' and five on ``\href{https://www.scopus.com/pages/publications/0039439105}{Scopus}''), \citet{MS97} do link this work to Harary's work on signed networks in social science \citep{H53}.
+The same ideas also underlie the topic of \tsedef{group synchronisation} \citep{KEES03,GK06a,S11e,AMMSS18,AF19,S21e} where, for example, we are trying to synchronise clocks or phases of nodes in a network given an estimate of the time or phase difference between nodes at the ends of an edge.